BISO Home > About the Board on International Scientific Organizations > BISO Involvement with the International Science Council

-BISO Involvement with the International Council for Science
+BISO Involvement with the International Science Council

 For more information on the membership of BISO, please consult the BISO membership webpage.

-BISO represents the NAS as the U.S. national member of ICSU and fulfills its membership responsibilities through:
+BISO fulfills its membership responsibilities through:

-- responding to requests from ICSU,
+- responding to requests from the ISC,

-- monitoring the activities of ICSU.
+- monitoring the activities of the ISC.

 This material is based upon work supported by the National Science Foundation under Grant Number IIA-1332689.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ICSU General Assembly Photo Credit: Bruce Alberts with the U.S. Delegation; Early Career Scientists Panel (Source: https://www.flickr.com/photos/icsu/14946102940); ICSU President, Gordon McBean (Source: https://www.flickr.com/photos/icsu/15132341262); General Assembly meeting (Source: https://www.flickr.com/photos/icsu/14946081729)

 To comment on this webpage or report an error, please send feedback to the BISO Site Manager.